CENG501-Projects/CENG501-Fall2024/FilizPektas/Readme.md

 This section of the paper outlines a framework for classifier learned reweighting (LRW).
 The basic idea is to reweight training data according to instance-specific weights in order to get better performance from a classifier on a validation dataset.
 Optimization of a two-level (or bi-level) objective function is used to accomplish the reweighting.

 Two datasets are used in the basic LRW formulation.
-LRW learns a classifier with parameters Î¸ and an instance-wise weighting function that minimizes the following bi-level objective given a desired loss function.
+LRW learns a classifier with parameters θ¸ and an instance-wise weighting function that minimizes the following bi-level objective given a desired loss function.

 Notations: